Policies

 If members of staff are suspicious of FGM, they need to ring RBKC Children’s Services If members of staff witness FGM, they need to ring the Police and Social Services Posters identifying actions are placed in all bathrooms.

-❏ forced marriage
+- forced marriage

-❏ fabricated or induced illness
+- fabricated or induced illness

-❏ poor parenting, particularly in relation to babies and young children
+- poor parenting, particularly in relation to babies and young children

-When children are suffering from physical, sexual or emotional abuse, or may be experiencing neglect, this may be demonstrated through the things they say (direct or indirect disclosure) or through the changes in their appearance, their behaviour or their play.
+When children are suffering from physical, sexual or emotional abuse, or may be experiencing neglect, this may be demonstrated through the things they say (direct or indirect disclosure) or through the changes in their appearance, their behavior or their play.

 Where such evidence is apparent, the child’s key person makes a dated record of the details of the concern and discusses what to do with [name] and/or the deputy Safeguarding Leads.
 The information is stored on the child’s personal file.